nahidf/auth0-adventures/README.md

 - Go to `APIs` link
 - Create an `API`
+- Decide about a URL for API.
+This is the URL you will use to run the API locally.
+It can be a URL like `https://localhost:7006`
-- Set `Identifier`, this value is what we use as `audience` on client application.
+- Set `Identifier` to the URL decided.
+This value is what we use as `audience` on client application.

 <img width="400" alt="Screen Shot 2020-08-18 at 2 58 32 PM" src="https://user-images.githubusercontent.com/4095071/90554102-64f4d400-e163-11ea-8405-7e9d4c9728b6.png">